hphelion/documentation/devplatform/stackato/admin/server/operations.html.md

     $ kato config push cloud_controller_ng admins superuser@example.net

-Subsequent new users can be added remotely with the `helion`{.docutils .literal} client by an admin user.
+Subsequent new users can be added remotely with the Helion client by an admin user.

 ### System Monitoring with Nagios[](#system-monitoring-with-nagios "Permalink to this headline")